Top 7 Offbeat Adventurous Activities to Experience Bhutan Nature

 This does mean you need to pack warmer clothes in with your normal trekking gear, and thick socks to keep your feet warm.
 Sweaters and down jackets are perfect for this, and you can add some long underwear if you really want to stay warm.

-Top 2: Whitewater Rafting and Kayaking
+Top 2: Whitewater Rafting and Kayaking in Bhutan - A Thrilling Way to Experience Bhutan’s Rivers

-When it comes to white-water rafting, the Pho Chhu and Mo Chhu are the best rivers in the Himalayas.
+When it comes to white-water rafting, the Pho Chhu and Mo Chhu are the best rivers for rafting in Bhutan.
 Containing more than thirty stretches of class 2-4 rapid between them, as well as some great class 1 rapids, this is the ideal destination for rafters from around the world.
 And the best part of the rivers for rafting is around the confluence, where the rapids run past the country’s most beautiful Dzong - Punakha Dzong, a must visit destination during your Bhutan tour.

 Rafting in Punakha